BILL HENSHAW, OD, FCOVD

 Picture

-2. Home procedures to enhance your child's vision skills that are overburdened by academics above your child's level .
-As national education can not reverse this trend when it will count for your child, our answer is to help you advance their vision skills.
-Years ago Dr. Getman wrote a book to do just what we want your child to go through: a method to enhance their vision and learning.
-He wrote How to Develop Your Child's Intelligence.
-We provide the book but more importantly a step by step method to perform and record the routines in a sequential manner.
+2. Home procedures to enhance your child's vision skills that are overburdened by academics above your child's level.
+Since national education cannot reverse this trend when it comes to your child, our approach is to help you enhance their vision skills.
+Years ago, Dr. Getman wrote a book to do just that, a method to improve their vision and learning.
+He wrote How to Develop Your Child's Intelligence*.
+We provide the book, but more importantly, a step-by-step process to perform and record the routines sequentially.

 Picture